 With the active learning textbook, homework grades increased significantly, while students reported less time spent and the homework being more difficult.
 Both offerings had the same homework by the instructor and students used the flowchart simulator associated with the respective textbooks.
-However, the active learning homework was auto-graded with delayed feedback (about a week).
+However, the active learning homework was auto-graded with immediate feedback, whereas the passive learning homework was hand-graded with delayed feedback (about a week).
 Auto-grading let the student know the current score immediately, so students may have felt encouraged to continue trying, which may explain both the increased homework grade and difficulty.
 Also, students wrote pseudocode to solve the active learning homeworks, whereas students directly built a flowchart for the passive learning homeworks.
 Building a flowchart may actually be easier or more intuitive for new CS students than writing pseudocode, as evidenced by the proliferation of block-based and flow-based languages for younger students.
 However, industry languages are text-based, so having CS students write pseudocode may be beneficial for student outcomes in subsequent courses, like CS1, and retention in the long run.